railslove/roadtrip/README.md

-  -c, --config=config    [default: roadtrip.json] path to a roadtrip configuration file -d, --dir=dir          [default: .] path to the directory which is synced to the bucket -s, --site=site        domain name under which the site will be available --errorFile=errorFile  [default: 404.html] name of the file for 404 Not Found errors --indexFile=indexFile  [default: index.html] name of the file which acts as index page
+  -c, --config=config    [default: roadtrip.json] path to a roadtrip configuration file -d, --dir=dir          [default: .] path to the directory which is synced to the bucket -s, --site=site        domain name under which the site will be available --domain               create dns entry if no one exists --errorFile=errorFile  [default: 404.html] name of the file for 404 Not Found errors --indexFile=indexFile  [default: index.html] name of the file which acts as index page